tytydraco/yessleep/out/My_dead_husband_built_me_a_house_Then_it_started_killing.md

 A house built in total secrecy.
 In a place I’d never heard of.
 A seaside town decimated by trade wars.
 Built on a plot of land he bought for buttons, but the house, he’d gone hog wild and spent a pretty penny.
 Splurged on that mother-fucking house.
 Which I knew because one of the only things the bank let me take out of our beloved foreclosed brownstone in the city, was a sagging cardboard box full of receipts and invoices.
 A paper trail I was already planning on letting mold in a dark closet, one that took me all the way to my new home.

-Oh, I also had my luxury sedan so low to the ground, I could hear the bottom of it disintegrating as smooth city road, turned to cracked country asphalt, then middle-of-nowhere dirt roads.
+Oh, I also had my luxury sports car, so low to the ground, I could hear the bottom of it disintegrating as smooth city road, turned to cracked country asphalt, then middle-of-nowhere dirt roads.

 The house was at the end of a long snaking road overlooking the slate grey sea.
 Cresting the ridge, I was ready to hate it, but I have to admit it looked worth the money - which threw the certainty I had about selling it into question.